nicksarantinoudis/roboracer_sw_stack/README.md

 1. `ros2 launch f1tenth_stack f1_tenth_gui.launch.py` -> Launches the control and sensors stack
 stack together with RViz in order to visualize the sensor input
 2. `ros2 launch f1tenth_stack f1_tenth_remote.launch.py` -> Launches the control and sensors stack only.
-Helpful for testing the car.
+Helpful for testing the car through the Logitech F710 controller.
 3. `ros2 launch f1tenth_stack rosbag_record.launch.py` -> Records all topics published in ROS bag format.
 Requires either 1 or 2 running already.
-4. `ros2 launch f1tenth_stack rosbag_record_no_camera.launch.py` -> Records all other topics except the camera.
+4. `ros2 launch f1tenth_stack rosbag_record_no_camera.launch.py` -> Records all other topics except the camera
+to save storage space.